emdgroup/baybe/docs/userguide/envvars.md

 can be bad when single precision is used.
 This impacts gradient-based optimization, i.e. search spaces with continuous parameters, more than optimization without gradients.

-If you still want to use single precision, you can set the following boolean variables:
+If you still want to use single precision, you can set the following Boolean variables:
 - `BAYBE_NUMPY_USE_SINGLE_PRECISION` (defaults to `False`)
 - `BAYBE_TORCH_USE_SINGLE_PRECISION` (defaults to `False`)